 You can change the graphics for any histogram by choosing Graphics from the right-click context menu for a histogram.
+Try using Color Density with Rainbow colors for this one.

 To analyze and visualize the generations better, we will create a calculated parameter using the FCOM function.
 This function creates a new parameter that will allow us to look at each population independently.
 It uses gates as input, and we'll use the gates from the NStat regions we just created.